 Track your income and expenses.

 To create a useful budget, it’s important to know what you’re working with.
 By clearly outlining the income you have available, estimating your monthly costs (like rent, groceries, and fun spending money), and tracking your purchases, you can improve your budget over time.
 This can help you find areas to reduce spending so you can save money, pay off loans, or have a little extra cash on hand.
 Need help?
-Boilers on a Budget is an online tool to make budgeting simple.
+This Student Budget Calculator is an online tool to make budgeting simple.

 Build your emergency fund.

 Think about the things in your life that could be the source of unexpected expenses.
 It’s good to have money set aside for potential car repairs, necessary travel, or rent payments in the event of loss of income.
 Wondering how to build an emergency fund?
-Check out this resource from our financial wellness partners at Banzai!
+Check out this article on building an Emergency Fund.

 Use the 50/30/20 Rule.